igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Shared secret

-A **shared secret** is a value known only to the provider and the receiver.
+Value known only to the provider and the receiver.

 It is used as input to signature computation and must be kept confidential.